-Imperfect Produce sources food that would otherwise be wasted and sells it at a discount.
+Imperfect Foods sources food that would otherwise be wasted and sells it at a discount.
 We get the organic box and it does save us money.
 Not only does it save us money on the price of the produce, but also because I have fewer trips to the store.
 Fewer trips to the store = fewer spontaneous purchases = good news for the budget.

-No plastic bags
+No more plastic bags

 We try to use re-usable produce bags when we go to the store, but inevitably there's a few times where I don't bring enough, or I just forget the bags all together.
-Imperfect Produce boxes up the fruit and vegetables without the need for any plastic bags.
+Imperfect Foods boxes up the fruit and vegetables without the need for any plastic bags.
 The items that could get bruised easily are usually put in a plastic container within the box.

-Things I don't like about Imperfect Produce
+Things I don't like about Imperfect Foods